Maryland Defense Force: Cavalry Troop A

 Cavalry Troop A, the ceremonial cavalry unit of the Maryland Military Department, was established January 8, 2004.
 The troop acts in a ceremonial and public relations role as a recruiting aid for both the MDDF and the Maryland National Guard.
 Training for Troop A includes mounted cavalry drill, equitation or skill-at-arms on horseback or dismounted drill and ceremony and basic military customs and courtesies.
+This unit was deactivated, but as of 2023, has been reactivated.

 Chaplain Corps

 The MDDF Chaplain Corps includes ordained ministers, staff assistants, and chaplain assistants who provide spiritual support for members of the MDDF, the Maryland National Guard, their families, and in times of emergency, civilians.
 The Chaplain Corps can be called upon to perform religious rites or sacraments when deployed.
 Chaplains are required be ordained ministers of their faith, in good standing with their church, and must meet secondary education requirements.
 On top of certification requirements, chaplains must have passed MDDF Basic Training and courses in MDDF-specific Chaplain duties.